emaesen/vue-todo-app/README.md

 This is a basic one-page ToDo demo app, written with [vue.js v2](https://vuejs.org/) (for app logic), [semantic-ui](https://semantic-ui.com) (for styling) and [sweetAlert](https://sweetalert.js.org/) (for modal windows).

 This is a demo: it allows ToDo cards to be created, edited, moved from one status to another, and deleted.
-It doesn't store any entered data.
-Everything you enter will be lost upon reload...

 v0.1: The page contains two columns: one for Open Tasks and one for Completed Tasks.
 ToDo items have a title and project description.
+There's no permanent storage: everything entered is lost upon reload...

 V0.2: Refactored and added new status and column for In Progress Tasks

 v0.3: Added note and due date to ToDo item, with visual clues when items are almost due or past due.

+v0.4: Added simple storage implementation to persist ToDo list in the browser's localStorage.
+Upon page reload the ToDo list is repopulated from storage.

 ## Build Setup